Dobiasd/articles/switching_from_imperative_to_functional_programming_with_games_in_Elm.md

 Programming?](http://elm-lang.org/learn/What-is-FRP.elm) before continuing
 here.
 I will wait here for you to return. =)

-`type alias Input = { dir:Int,
+`type alias Input =
-delta:Time }` just tells us, that all the inputs we are interested in are the direction the user is going to with the arrow keys and a time delta.
+    { space : Bool, dir : Int, delta : Time.Time }` just tells us, that all the inputs we are interested in are the direction the user is going to with the arrow keys and a time delta.
 This delta holds the time passed since the last update.
 We aim for 60 [frames per second](http://elm-lang.org/edit/examples/Reactive/Fps.elm).